 More importantly, because this blockchain isn’t centrally stored, there’s no single point of failure or weakness.
 It’s not controlled by one centralized entity, so it can’t be hacked or compromised. and since the chain is shared on a network of computers, it’s nearly impossible to hack and alter one record, because the change would immediately be recognized by all the opposite computers.
 The change would be flagged as suspicious.
 Not just flagged as suspicious, it wouldn’t be added to the block.

-But the information continues to be secure because only the people involved during a particular transaction get a decryption key to determine the transaction details with blockchain solutions.
+But the information continues to be secure because only the people involved during a particular transaction get a decryption key to determining the transaction details with blockchain solutions.

 Let’s return to our recall example: during this particular case, we’ll have a chain of custody and transfer, from the instant the merchandise is packaged and scanned into the system.
 It gets loaded onto a truck, shipped to a packaging center, shipped to a distribution center, repackaged and shipped to a grocer’s warehouse, and eventually shipped bent on a selected food market.